keyz-man/changelogai-app/README.md

    - Sign in with your Google account
    - Make sure the model under Plan billing is Gemini 2.0 Flash
    - Click 'Create API key' button (top right)
-   - Select the Project you created earlier and create key
+   - Select the Project you created earlier
    - Create a new API key
    - Create a `.env.local` file in the project root
    - Add your API key: `GOOGLE_AI_API_KEY=your_api_key_here` (look at .env.example for reference)